danihga/portfolio/README.md

 ## Projects
 ___

-### Stochastic Processes and Financial Applications
+### Undergraduate Thesis: Stochastic Processes and Financial Applications
 **Stock Prices Modelling and Black and Sholes**

 - Conducted in-depth research on Stochastic Processes, focusing on understanding concepts like Ito integration and its applications in finance, particularly in stock pricing and options.